 The right side of this Civil War firearm features portraits of three famed Union leaders — General Philip Sheridan, General George Armstrong Custer, and General John Buford.
 The “Cavaliers in Blue” are also featured in full gallop racing into combat with the Union flag leading the way.
 All artwork is in 24-karat gold an nickel with a special blackened patinaed background for maximum detail and contrast.

-Each side of the receiver features a dramatic image of a cavalry troop racing into combat with their battle flag flying.
+Each side of the receiver features a dramatic image of a cavalry troop racing into combat.
 The life-like portraits on this Civil War firearm are wonderful in their detail, and add to the already impressive beauty of the Henry rifle.
 The appeal of the Civil War Cavalry and their dashing young leaders has endured for generations.
 They secured their place in American history forever and revolutionized the role of cavalry units for future wars.
 This is your opportunity to secure a lasting Tribute to the heroic leaders and soldiers of the Cavalry that will be the conversation piece in any home or office for many years to come.